fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

-Chapter 1.
+ Lab 1.
 Introducing Machine Learning with scikit-learn
 ---------------------------------------------------------

 Welcome to the world of machine learning with scikit-learn.
 I'm thrilled